Books By C. LItka

 Have you grown weary of long, dark and grim fantasy epics?
 Tired of evil priests, ruthless kings, sinister queens, knaves, and scoundrels – intricate palace intrigues and endless wars?
 Are you jaded by blood-soaked tomes of battle after battle, death after death?
 Need a break from accounts of disembowelment, torture, rape, and murder?
 In short, are you looking for a change of pace, a different sort of fantasy?
 Look no further.

-Moreover, I wanted to write a more literary styled story - not literary fiction, but a genre story that dared to tell an ordinary story of ordinary people living an almost ordinary life, that was written in a leisurely, with almost literary, lack of plot, much less action.
+Moreover, I wanted to write a more literary styled story - not literary fiction, but a genre story that dared to tell an ordinary story of ordinary people living an almost ordinary life, that was written in a leisurely style, with an almost literary lack of plot, much less action.
 A fantasy story without adventures, dangers, dragons, elves, or magic.
 In short, a story that thumbed its nose at the conventions of most fantasy stories.
 Clearly not a commercial story, but then why not?
 I have nothing to lose.

 Mayfair Square on a summer's day